TTStudio-of-TTPeter/TTPeter-s-MIT-like-License/README.md

 Well, I haven't thought out.
 And I don't know if it's welcomed.
 So I just call it: `TTPeter's MIT-like License`.

+## Features

+- No free commercial use, but suppose to be cheap
+- Removed by buying a replacement license and may have a place to validify
+- Permit selling of modified version with at least {said percentage} difference
+- all other rights and benefits a MIT license will give to developers and others

 ## Projects I applied it and as examples

 - [ThreadKiller](https://github.com/TTStudio-of-TTPeter/ThreadKiller)